underscoreio/underscoreio/src/_posts/2018-05-17-modelling-js.md

 That's the basics.
 If you'd like a little bit more of an introduction, I've [written and spoken about this before][post] ([video][video]), as have many [others][presentations].

-That's only half of the story.
+Using Scala to write JavaScript is only half the story.
-It's true, we can use Scala to write JavaScript, but I think the best part is how Scala.js interfaces to the rest of the JavaScript ecosystem.
+Scala.js also has wonderful features to interface to the rest of the JavaScript ecosystem.
-In other words, how you can model JavaScript concepts in Scala.
+In other words, Scala.js lets you model JavaScript concepts in Scala.

 # An example application